Convex co-compact actions of relatively hyperbolic groups: Faces of properly embedded simplices

 We start by making an initial reduction.

 \begin{lemma} Suppose $(\Omega, \Cc, \Lambda)$ is a naive convex co-compact triple with coarsely isolated simplices.
-Let $\Sc_0$ be an isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$.
+Let $\Sc_0$ be an isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$ of dimension at least two.
 Then there exists an isolated, coarsely complete, and $\Lambda$-invariant subfamily $\Sc \subset \Sc_0$ with the following additional property:

 \begin{itemize} \item[$(\star)$] If $S_1, S_2 \in \Sc$ and $\dim S_1 < \dim S_2$, then

 \end{itemize} \end{lemma}